Logo-LLM: Local and Global Modeling with Large Language Models for Time Series Forecasting: Related Work

-With the great popularity of LLMs in the NLP field, researchers have attempted to introduce LLMs into time series forecasting tasks, and the application of LLMs has emerged as an innovative and promising approach.
-LLM-based methods leverage the extensive world knowledge acquired through pre-training to enhance contextual modeling capabilities in time series analysis.
-The proposal of GPT4TS \cite{zhou2023onefitsall} demonstrated the potential of fine-tuning and adapting LLMs for time series forecasting. \citet{jin2023timellm} reprogrammed time series inputs by text-based prototypes and augmented them by treating the context as a prefix to achieve an improved alignment with LLMs. \citet{liu2025calf} proposed a framework that incorporates specific modules to align the textual data with temporal data.
+With the great popularity of LLMs in the NLP field, the application of LLMs into time series tasks has emerged as an innovative and promising approach.
+LLM-based methods leverage the extensive world knowledge acquired through pre-training to enhance contextual modeling capabilities in time series analysis. ~\cite{zhou2023onefitsall} demonstrated the potential of fine-tuning and adapting LLMs for time series forecasting. ~\cite{jin2023timellm} reprogrammed time series inputs by text-based prototypes and augmented them by treating the context as a prefix to achieve improved alignment with LLMs. ~\cite{liu2025calf} proposed a framework that incorporates specific modules to align textual data with temporal data.
 Despite these advances, these methods ignore the intrinsic local features of temporal data, resulting in the full potential of LLMs' general knowledge being underutilized.